The Pearl of Africa

-In Uganda, Meat or chicken stews are the most popular in Uganda served with rice, chapatti, ugali (a stiff maize porridge) or matooke (a cooked plantain/banana mash).
+In Uganda, Meat or chicken stews are the most popular served with rice, chapatti, ugali (a stiff maize porridge), or matooke (a cooked plantain/banana mash).
 For a sweet dish, locals and Tourists enjoy a type of doughnut called mandazi.

 Being a land blessed with the largest or biggest lake in Africa, together with other water features.
-The lakes Victoria, Kyoga and Albert provide Uganda with another nutrious dish, fish which is as well an important food.
-Local fish include the Nile perch, tiger fish and the ngege tilapia.
+The lakes Victoria, Kyoga, and Albert provide Uganda with another nutritious dish, fish which is as well an important food.
+Local fish include the Nile perch, tiger fish, and the ngege tilapia.
 A favorite recipe serves tilapia with a peanut sauce.

-With our ancient of style of cooking, the most sweet above all is the Luwombo of all types that is to say Luwombo of meat, chicken, goat’s meat, turkey and now fish luwombo.
+With our ancient style of cooking, the sweetest above all is the Luwombo of all types that is to say Luwombo of meat, chicken, goat’s meat, turkey, and now fish luwombo.
 When you move to the west, you cannot afford to Miss “ESHABWE”

-Sometimes a glass of juice from different fruits is blended to give that cool smoothie to your threat among which you can order for a glass of Butunda, Munanasi, bushera and so much more.
+Sometimes a glass of juice from different fruits is blended to give that cool smoothie to your threat among which you can order a glass of Butunda, Munanasi, bushier and so much more.

-Indeed when you make a Uganda Tour, expect to taste the best African cuisine at all times with the now western foods added on the menu.
+Indeed when anou make an Uganda Tour, expect to taste the best African cuisine at all times with the now western foods added on the menu.

 THE WEATHER AND CLIMATE OF UGANDA

-Uganda has gentle and conducive weather conditions and very cool climate that Ugandans and tourists are subjected to.
-Uganda consists of the tropical climate, with temperatures ranging from 21-25°C (70- 77°F), apart from in the mountainous areas, which are much cooler; the top of Mount Rwenzori and Elgon are often covered with snow.
+Uganda has gentle and conducive weather conditions and a very cool climate that Ugandans and tourists are subjected to.
+Uganda consists of a tropical climate, with temperatures ranging from 21-25°C (70- 77°F), apart from in the mountainous areas, which are much cooler; the top of Mount Rwenzori and Elgon is often covered with snow.
 The hottest months are December to February.
 Evenings can feel chilly after the heat of the day with temperatures around 12- 16ºC (54-61°F).

 March to May is wetter and warmer, while December to February is hotter and drier and it can sometimes get as hot as 96.8°F

 Uganda experiences two different seasons which are, 2 Dry and 2 Wet seasons.
-The dry seasons in Uganda are the best times to visit, with June, July and August being more ideal as it is relatively warmer.
-Uganda’s two dry seasons are the busiest in the country, because it is in these months that are best for gorilla trekking and white water rafting.
+The dry seasons in Uganda are the best times to visit, with June, July, and August is more ideal as it is relatively warmer.
+Uganda’s two dry seasons are the busiest in the country because it is in these months that are best for gorilla trekking and white water rafting.
 Travelers, tourists visiting from December to February or June to August should expect to pay much from Uganda.

-On the other hand, visiting Uganda during wet seasons is also adventurous because you get to see the more green sceneries and take safaris to either National game Parks in which animals are not scattered due to presence of green savannah land everywhere so it’s easier to catch a sight Uganda’s wildlife.
+On the other hand, visiting Uganda during the wet seasons is also adventurous because you get to see more green sceneries.
+And take safaris to either National game Parks in which animals are not scattered due to the presence of green savannah land everywhere so it’s easier to catch a sight of Uganda’s wildlife.

-During Wet days, more activities like Farming taking place since Uganda is an agricultural country moving towards a middle income state and more rainfall is evident during this time.
+Farming is more prevalent during wet days because Uganda is an agricultural country moving towards becoming a middle-income country.
+More rainfall is also visible during these times.
 So as a traveler, one of the items to always carry is an Umbrella, Rain Jacket among others.

-Indeed Uganda gives you an excellent option to choose between your most convenient season and time and make things happen to fully enjoy a tour in Uganda
+Indeed Uganda gives you an excellent option to choose between your most convenient season.
+And time and make things happen to fully enjoy a tour of Uganda

-To travel to Uganda is one of the amazing things a traveler or any person can do because of the big hospitable heart that Uganda offers.
-Even getting your way into Uganda is not has hard as you may expect.
-The travel process is simplicity to the gallant people that desire to visit, tour and travel to Uganda.
+Traveling to Uganda is one of the amazing things a traveler or any person can do.
+Because of the big hospitable heart that Uganda offers.
+Even getting your way into Uganda is not as hard as you may expect.
+The travel process is simple to the gallant people that desire to visit, tour, and travel to Uganda.

 To enter Uganda, the first noticeable requirements are:

-Visa and Passport: A passport valid for at least six months from the date of entry is required by all nationals from different countries offered by their own Governments and for those in Uganda, they can acquire passports from the Ministry of Internal Affairs (MOIA).
+A passport valid for at least six months from the date of entry is required by all nationals from different countries.
+Offered by their Governments and those in Uganda, they can acquire passports from the Ministry of Internal Affairs (MOIA).

-A visa to Uganda can be acquired from The Ugandan Embassies or High Commissions in the different countries and Visa has different types with different prices but costs are subject to change.
+A visa to Uganda can be acquired from The Ugandan Embassies or High Commissions in different countries.
+And Visa has different types with different prices but costs are subject to change.